 The Brainard Writing Center offers free writing assistance to all members of the Carthage community.

 What is required?

 All students must successfully complete four Writing Intensive courses (four credit hours each).
-The first two of these courses are COR 1100 Western Heritage I and COR 1110 Western Heritage II.
-Of the remaining two courses, one must be in the academic major of the student’s choice, while the other course may be any WI course in the curriculum.
+The first of these courses is COR 1200 Intellectual Foundations.
+Of the remaining three courses, one must be in the academic major of the student’s choice, while the other two courses may be any WI course in the curriculum.
 If students are completing more than one major, they only need one WI course in one of the majors that they are completing.
 Writing Intensive courses are designated “WI” in the course catalog.

 What makes a course Writing Intensive?

 Writing Intensive courses vary according to the discipline in which they are taught, but they all share the following criteria:

 - Writing as a learning tool: Formal and informal writing are used to help students learn the content of the course.